vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/10-data-access.md

 </div>

 <!--
-CLICK IMMEDIATELY [click]

-Most examples also make use of a separate `Data` file to house any data access or manipulation.
+[click] Most examples also make use of a separate `Data` file to house any data access or manipulation.

 [click]

-While there's likely far less value in moving this logic around if we're making us of a repository pattern, it can be useful for moving any large queries out of our handler.
+While there's likely far less value in moving this logic around if we're making use of a repository pattern, or we only have fairly small queries, it can be useful for moving any large blocks of code out of our handler.

-Again, while it's not going to appeal to everyone, this does seem to be the common approach &mdash; and in practice it does give us some nice, expressive endpoints without needing us to move code too far away from the endpoint itself.
+Again, while it's not going to appeal to everyone, this does seem to be the common approach &mdash; and in practice it does give us a really nice, concise, and expressive endpoint without needing us to move code too far away from the endpoint itself.
 -->